 The above graph compares the relative performance of our common stock, the S&P SmallCap 600 Index and the S&P Composite 1500 Hotels, Resorts & Cruise Lines Index.
-The graph assumes that \$100 was invested in our common stock and each index on November 8, 2011, the date a "when-issued" trading market for our common stock began.
+The graph assumes that \$100 was invested in our common stock and each index on December 30, 2011.
 The stock price performance reflected above is not necessarily indicative of future stock price performance.
 The foregoing performance graph is being furnished as part of this Annual Report solely in accordance with the requirement under Rule 14a-3(b)(9) to furnish our stockholders with such information, and therefore, shall not be deemed to be filed or incorporated by reference into any filings by the Company under the Securities Act of 1933, as amended, or the Exchange Act.